 Continuing the development of leadership skills, this course focuses on practical skills needed to be an effective leader, citing Biblical examples and principles.
-Students will learn how to utilize strategies for vision casting, strategic programming, leading change, and conflict management.
-(Prerequisite: MIN 110)
+Students will learn how to develop strategies for assessing a community, casting vision, developing team, and troubleshooting ministry challenges.
+Particular attention will be paid to leading strategically within a team context.
+(3 credits)